 This post may contain affiliate links.
 Read our disclosure here.

-It sounds doable until you realize that bulk means the tomatoes come in a 25 lb box, cabbages are 20 heads per box, potatoes are 10 – 5 lb bags in a huge 50 lb bag… you get the idea.
+There are three rules to saving on produce, and they all kind of go together: 1) Buy in a farmers market instead of a grocery store, 2) buy in bulk, and 3) buy what’s in season.
+This may not sound too bad until you realize that bulk means the tomatoes come in a 25 lb box, cabbages are 20 heads per box, potatoes are 10 – 5 lb bags in a huge 50 lb bag… you get the idea.
 To get the best price means you are buying way more than one family needs.

-How to Create a Produce Co-Op
+How to Start Your Own Produce Co-Op

 This may seem like a no-brainer, but it’s not about the nearest market, you want to find the largest market in your area.
 The bigger the farmers market the more farms and vendors will be there selling their goods.
 It’s supply and demand and this will work to your advantage, not only will you get lower prices, but you’ll have larger selections and better quality to pick from.
 Here’s a list of Farmer’s Markets the government tracks.